RJvH/dapr-workshop/docs/assignment-3.md

 Right click in the 'src' folder and choose 'Open in Integrated Terminal'

-A new terminal window (propably Powershell) will be opened with 'assignment-3' as the working directory.
+A new terminal window (probably Powershell) will be opened with 'assignment-3' as the working directory.

 Now add the package reference using this command from the terminal: